Iso118/DD1D/HowToGM.md

 Additionally, each Location **must** have one Scene be designated as a _defining moment_, during which the amount of dice each player antes will become important.
 If one of the player-submitted Scenes feels like the right one make a defining moment, so much the better, but if none feel like the right fit then the GM can create an appropriate Scene for the players.
 <br><br>
 ### Share the Spotlight
+As often as possible, the GM should allow players to invent details about the Deep Woods and their characters' experiences.
+GMs should ask players what their characters see and smell, hear and taste.
+If a character runs into trouble, the GM can inform the player of the level of danger, then see if the player can invent the outcome.
+If the player present something mostly in line with the GM's expectations, the GM can then use those details to `[BIND]` something to the character when they've suffered dearly.
+<br><br>
+A healthy back-and-forth between players and GM will make the world feel richer, but of course the GM has the last say.
+The rules are lite and the vibes are more important than the instructions, so GMs should let players know they're just doing their best to create a fun and gripping experience by interpreting the system in a reasonable way, regardless of what the rules require.
+Everyone should do their best to collaborate and contribute to a good time.
+<br><br>
 _A thing worth having is a thing worth cheating for._